 Although most concept cars are never mass-produced, some of their features will be brought into upcoming models.
 Even if they don’t make their way to the market, part of the allure of attending large auto shows like this is the chance to take in and admire the concept models that go beyond the everyday car and resemble pieces of artwork instead.

-In addition to concept cars, there were reimagined models that are more familiar vehicles among Canadians.
-These reimagined vehicles also created quite the stir, like the 2016 Buick Envision, a remodelled cross-over SUV – otherwise known as a CUV.
+Another concept vehicle highlighted at the show was the 2016 Buick Envision, a remodelled cross-over SUV – otherwise known as a CUV.
 While it may not lead to the same level of awe as the exotic concept models do, the Envision unveiled many new and innovative technologies and features that are sure to excite many drivers following its summer 2016 release.

 Although it was not the flashiest of vehicles you could have spotted at the Auto Show this year, the 2017 Chrysler Pacifica Minivan has undergone a level of re-design that sets itself apart from previously released minivan models.
 After all, who said a vehicle with convenience and practicality can’t also have style and elegance?
 Again, it was another exciting model to be released this upcoming summer.